exonum/exonum-doc/src/get-started/java-binding.md

-If you used the [service archetype](#creating-project) to generate the project template, the build definition already contains all required configuration.
+If you used the [service archetype](#creating-project) to generate the project template, the build definition already contains all the required configuration.
 Hence you can invoke `mvn verify` and use the produced service artifact.

 <!-- This paragraph is intended for users who don't use the archetype